 Example (i).
 Crayon Corp and Dealer Co enter into a license contract under which Dealer Co as licensee is permitted to use trademarks that are owned by Crayon Corp in connection with Dealer Co's sale of certain products to retail customers.
 Under the contract, Dealer Co is required to pay Crayon Corp a licensing fee that is a fixed percentage of the total volume of monthly sales made by Dealer Co of products using the Crayon Corp trademarks.
 Under the contract, Dealer Co is permitted to sell the products at multiple store locations, including store locations that are both within and without [state].
-Further, the licensing fees that are paid by Dealer Co are broken out on a per-store basis.
-The licensing fees paid to Crayon Corp by Dealer Co represent fees from the license of a marketing intangible.
+Further, the licensing fees that are paid by Dealer Co are broken out on a perstore basis.
+The license of a marketing intangible.
 The portion of the fees to be assigned to [state] are determined by multiplying the fees by a percentage that reflects the ratio of Dealer Co's receipts that are derived from its [state] stores relative to Dealer Co's total receipts.
 See Reg.
 IV.17.(e).(2).